What is a floating license?

 Licensing cloud and SaaS applications

-node activations, the license will temporarily be invalid until the rolling deployment is
+Rather than deny new node activations, the license will temporarily become invalid, until the rolling

-complete and the previous deployment's nodes are decommissioned.
-License validations during
+deployment is complete and the previous deployment's nodes are decommissioned.
+License validations

 TOO_MANY_MACHINES, which can be uniquely handled